 I am a beekeeper in western New York.
 I currently have 9 hives.
 I am 69 years old and have been working with honey bees for many years.
 I opened one of my hives today and found what I believe to be a Giant Japanese hornet.
 The hornet was dead and laying on the inner cover.
 I do have an ant problem so the cover had a lot of cinnamon powder on it.
 Therefore the true colors of the hornet is difficult to see.
 My question is if this truly is a giant hornet and if so, I'm sure there's more than one in the area and what can I do about it.
 I do have hornet traps out as I have had yellow jacket problems in the past.

-Erie County New York Posted 9 months ago
+Erie County New York Posted about 1 year ago

 In my garden this year I have seen 6 bees injured broken wings or legs or 4 dead bees this is very unusual I think I have a bees nest in the facias under the guttering also seen 2 bees carrying something black thought they were mating but been told bees don't mate this way any advice please

-Outside United States bees Posted 10 months ago
+Outside United States bees Posted about 1 year ago